Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-07-05-ai_vibe-coding-conversational-software-development-part3.md

 - updated coding patterns or style guides,
 - and shifts in architecture or design decisions.

 A good prompt is more than basic instructions to your assistant.
 You can consider it as a design contract between you and your AI assistant.
-In my next post I will continue to discuss how to further fine tune the prompts.
+In [my next and final post](https://www.gaurgaurav.com/2025/ai/vibe-coding-conversational-software-development-part4/){:target="_blank"} I will continue to discuss how to further fine tune the prompts.

 My suggestion for now is not to stress too much about getting it perfect the first time.
 Start simple, iterate, and treat your prompt like part of the engineering process where your intent meets implementation.